DiegoZoracKy/s3-csv-to-json/README.md

 # s3-csv-to-json

-Converts AWS S3 files from CSV to JSON via stream with support to gzip for both input and output.
+Converts AWS S3 files from CSV to JSON lines via stream with support to gzip for both input and output.
 Ready to be used as a Node.js module, as a Lambda or via CLI.

 Currently it downloads the input file from S3 and upload the result back to it.
 A support to have one of the both ends pointing to a local file will be worked on.